alfworld/alfworld/README.md

 ## Prerequisites

-- Python 3.6
+- Python 3.9+
 - PyTorch 1.2.0 (later versions might be ok)
 - Torchvision 0.4.0 (later versions might be ok)
 - AI2THOR 2.1.0

-See [requirements.txt](requirements.txt) for all prerequisites
+See [requirements.txt](requirements.txt) for the prerequisites to run ALFWorld.
+See [requirements-full.txt](requirements-full.txt) for the prerequisites to run experiments.

 ## Hardware